 Throughout February 2017, our social media featured highlights of arts impact in education, culture, and economy.
 Download our advocacy resources and articles list to learn more about how the arts make for a richer world in so many ways!
 (All of the articles are direct linked from the pdf so all you have to do is click on the title to go straight to the source.)

-Use the links below to download templates for writing to your legislators and a how-to for calling them.
+Use the links to the left to download templates for writing to your legislators and a how-to for calling them.